alanoursland/tr_xor/reports/abs1/abs1_discussion.md

 ## 5. **Interpretation Ambiguity in Single-Unit Outputs**

 The observed behavior of the single-node model exposes a subtle but important ambiguity in how neural network outputs are interpreted—particularly in minimal architectures.
 Although the network reliably outputs higher values for `True`-labeled XOR inputs and near-zero values for `False` inputs, it does so by learning a surface that **intersects** the `False` class.
 From a traditional standpoint—where higher activation is often taken to indicate stronger feature presence—this could suggest the unit is recognizing the `True` class.
-However, under the prototype surface learning (PSL) perspective, the opposite is true: the model is **anchored to the `False` class**, and its output grows with **distance** from the prototype surface that represents it.
+However, under the prototype surface perspective, the opposite is true: the model is **anchored to the `False` class**, and its output grows with **distance** from the prototype surface that represents it.

 This tension between activation magnitude and geometric alignment reveals a representational duality.
 In this setup, the neuron is not a gate detecting presence or absence of a class-specific feature—it is a **distance function**, anchored to one class and used to measure how far inputs deviate from it.
 The low-activation (near-zero) values signal membership in the prototype class (`False`), while high-activation values correspond to inputs outside that region (`True`).